If you’ve ever traveled before, you’re familiar with the fact that getting around is almost impossible without the right kind of luggage.

 While I can’t say which one of these materials is the best option for you, I hope that I have helped you narrow down your choices.

 To summarize their features, we will classify the mentioned luggage materials based on their prominent features:

-- If you want your suitcase to be firm and sturdy, then aluminum is probably the way to go.
+- If you want your suitcase to be firm and sturdy and offer the maximum level of protection, then aluminum is the way to go.

-- If you want an affordable suitcase that is also durable, either polypropylene or polycarbonate will do.
+- If you want an overall good suitcase that is also durable, either polypropylene or polycarbonate will do.

-- If you are strictly worried about cost, your best option is ABS.
+- If you are strictly worried about cost or only travel once in a blue moon, your best option is ABS.

 Ultimately, it all boils down to what your preference is.

 I realize that suitcases, like any other product, are a personal choice, so I encourage you to make your own decision.

 Suppose it is the first time you’re buying a piece of hard-sided luggage.
 In that case, I suggest picking a polycarbonate one.

 In recent years, the overall quality has increased, and hard-sided polycarbonate cases are being sold at an increasing rate.